chrisvwn/Rnightlights/README.md

 ### NOTE:
 1. I am not a GIS expert.
 2. This package is still in beta.
 It is provided as-is for whatever use you may find for it.
 It may or may not function as you expect it to.
 3. Background removal/gas flare removal has been added but is still under testing.
+4. Apparently the monthly VIIRS tiles (VIIRS.M) are no longer provided for free.
+Daily VIIRS tiles (VIIRS.D) are only available for approximately the immediate previous 2 months.
+The annual tiles (VIIRS.Y) are only available for the years 2015 & 2016.

 <hr>